iviasensio/SmartText/README.md

 - allow adding transparencies in images and opacity in background colors
 - allow exec together actions to select in fields or variables and navigation to sheet or external url

+### v2.1 Features
+- allow adding border
+- allow adding a shadow effect
+- Scrolling bug fixed

+### v2.2 Features
+- bug fix: losing library images when changing the site or publishing in production

+### v3.0 Features
+- Better side block options
+- More fonts
+- More shadow and look effects
+- Option to add tooltip to texts
+- Better responsive options

 ### WARNING

 ### Look